Deetjen's Big Sur Inn: History

 In 1926, Helmuth bought 6 acres from Castro, whose father David Castro bought the land in the late 1800s.
 He filled in the ravine in Castro Canyon to create a level construction site.
 Then he began construction of a building.
 Helmuth and Helen moved to Big Sur in the early 1930s.
 They lived in a tent at first, then Helmuth built a large barn of timbers obtained from an obsolete wharf along Cannery Row in Monterey.

 He built several small Norwegian style cottages and bought more land, until they owned 40 acres.
 As was the custom of the day, the couple welcomed travelers along the wagon road that connected Big Sur to Monterey, a trip that could take up to three days.
 On August 22, 1936, they bought an additional 3.95 acres of the former Castro Ranch.

 They added a restaurant in 1939 run by Helen that became known for its excellent food.
 Helmuth made and sold hand-carved candle sticks, bowls, benches, tables, as well as cabinets in a shop next to the restaurant.
 The Deetjens came to be known in the area as "Grandpa" and "Grandma" to everyone.
 They formally married in early October, 1938.

 The Hayloft Building has a number of historic features, including glass Helmuth made himself in King City and brought over the mountains to Big Sur by mule.
 When Helmuth died in 1972, the inn comprised 20 rooms and 55 acres.
 He directed in his will that the state Department of Parks and Recreation take over the property.
 The estate trustee next directed that the property be offered to the National Historical Foundation, but they declined.
 Monterey County was given a chance at the land and buildings, but the Monterey County Parks Department estimated a new water system would cost hundreds of thousands of dollars, and the county rejected the offer.
 The Board of Supervisors instead asked the Superior Court to permit them to turn it over to a qualified non-profit.

 Present day

 The land and buildings are owned by Deetjens Big Sur Inn Preservation Foundation Inc, representing Deetjen's estate, whose president is Kent Seavey of Pacific Grove, former curator of the California Historical Society and former director of the Carmel Museum of Art.
 In 1990 the inn was listed on the National Register of Historic Places.

-Accommodations

-The cottages and rooms are simple.
-There are no television, telephones, Internet service, or cell service.
-None of the 20 rooms are alike.
-"Grampa's," for instance, has an antique pump organ and a record player with the Deetjens' personal collection of albums, and "Stokes" is a converted woodworking shop.
-"Stokes" is named for Stokes Evans, a native of Burlington County, New Jersey, who lived and worked at the Inn from the 50's to 70's.
-Fifteen of the rooms contain private baths, and 11 have fireplaces.
-When open, room rates range from $115-$290 per night.